 Transform application delivery with containers

-Red Hat's culture is built on openness and transparency.
+The culture at Red Hat is built on openness and transparency.
 And it's worked for us for more than 20 years.
 When it comes to helping customers adopt an open approach, we've got the history to guide you through making DevOps a reality.

 We're also building the tools, platforms, and infrastructure to support you throughout your DevOps journey.